radoshi/gptsaregpts/README.md

 ## Future directions

 [ ] Replicate with GPT-4 (costs quite a bit more)
-[ ] Classify tasks instead of DWAs
+[ ] Look at `gpt-3.5-turbo-instruct` with log-probs, to see if it improves classification [ ] Classify tasks instead of DWAs
 [ ] Classify occupations instead of DWAs